isabella232/partner-center-pr.pt-pt/partner-center/announcements/2020-november.md

 ______________

-## <a name="partner-center-api-updates-and-user-interface-ui-enhancements-to-strengthen-customer-screening-in-certain-countries"></a><a name="11"></a>Atualizações da API do Partner Center e melhorias da interface do utilizador (UI) para reforçar o rastreio de clientes em determinados países
+## <a name="partner-center-api-updates-and-user-interface-ui-enhancements-to-strengthen-customer-screening-in-certain-countries"></a><a name="11"></a>Atualizações da API do Partner Center e melhorias na interface do utilizador (UI) para reforçar o rastreio de clientes em determinados países

 ### <a name="categories"></a>Categorias